-It’s been a tough week for Meghan Markle.
-The Duchess was called out for her “prima donna” antics at Wimbledon when her security team made it clear that nobody would be snapping photos of the Duchess.
+It’s been a tough week for the Duchess of Sussex.
+Meghan Markle is being mom shamed for doing this public.
+She was called out for her “prima donna” antics at Wimbledon when her security team made it clear that nobody would be snapping photos of the Duchess.
 She was also criticized for wearing casual jeans and a blazer, an outfit that is deemed unsuitable for her ilk to wear at a high-profile event like Wimbledon.

 Preceding her son’s christening on Saturday, she and Harry were shamed for keeping the ceremony under wraps, including the identity of Archie’s godparents.